 Now that I’m visiting Nepal for my third time, I’m trying to discover places I haven’t seen before.
 The tactic seems to pay off.
-Tansen, Nepal turned out to be another great experience outside the beaten track.
+Here’s a story of things to do in Tansen, Nepal.

 Most tourists who come to Nepal visit just a few places.
 The capital Kathmandu and the valley around it gather a lot of people, and the touristy lake town of Pokhara is extremely popular with trekkers and hippies alike.
 Besides the historical sites and the mountain panoramas, there’s also the Chitwan National Park where many travelers go for jungle safaris to spot rhinos, tigers and elephants.

 Like so many other backpackers, I’ve previously only spent time in Kathmandu Valley, Pokhara and some places in between.
 Now that I’m venturing a bit further away from the main crowds, I’ve been able to see more of this beautiful country that I love so much.
 If you plan to witness more than the usual places, I can truly recommend adding Tansen on your Nepal itinerary.